Introduction to For Loops in Python

 The else

-clause is particularly useful when you need to run a block of code only if the loop wasn’t interrupted by a break
+clause is helpful when you want to run a block of code only if the loop completes without being interrupted by a break

 .
-This pattern can be valuable in various scenarios, such as searching for an item in a list, validating data, or ensuring a condition is met across all iterations.
+This pattern is useful in situations like searching for an item in a list, validating data, or ensuring that a condition holds true for every iteration.

 Let’s explore another example where this feature shines: